 Focus on...Start-Ups and SMEs (November)

 Small and medium enterprises (SMEs) have a range of opportunities to rival the graduate recruitment schemes and other graduate roles offered by larger organisations.
 The Start-Ups and SMEs Week sees a range of companies, such as start-ups, SMEs, and entrepreneurs discuss topics and deliver sessions to help you explore the opportunities available and to connect with diverse and interesting organisations.

 Focus on...
 Science Communication and Policy (January)

-This week will see a selection of events to get you started in a career in the science communication sector, and give you more information to help you decide if this sector is for you.
+This week sees a selection of events to get you started in a career in the science communication sector, and give you more information to help you decide if this sector is for you.
 There will be workshops on gaining an internship in this sector, talks from professionals and the chance to learn more.
 If this sounds like it’s for you - get involved!

 Focus on...Big Data & Analytics (Janaury)